kulneev/Induction-/README.md

 * Participated in discussions to promote peer learning and introspection.

 ---
+### 📅 Induction Program - Day 4

+#### 🧠 Expert Lecture on Universal Human Values
+An insightful session was conducted by **Dr. Priyadarshini**, guiding us toward a more conscious and value-based life.
+Her talk emphasized the significance of understanding human values in leading a balanced and meaningful life. 🌟

+#### 🏎️ Talk by Gautam Sir
+**Gautam Sir**, a senior from our college, shared his journey in **Motorsports**.
+His inspiring words about passion, discipline, and dedication left a lasting impact on us. 🔥

+#### 🚀 Caustic Club Showcase
+The **Causmic Club** introduced their vibrant activities and creative projects.
+Their presentation gave us an exciting glimpse into innovation, leadership, and teamwork. ✨

+#### 🤝 Peer-to-Peer & Interactive Sessions
+Simultaneously, **peer-to-peer learning sessions** and **interactive classes by seniors and faculty** were conducted.
+These sessions made learning more engaging and collaborative. 📘

+---
 ### 💭 Final Thoughts:

 > "Learning, laughter, and self-discovery — all rolled into one powerful day!"